Summary

 Explain

-Students read the story "The Cask of Amontillado" to Why-Light the text for irony.
+Students read the story "The Cask of Amontillado" and use Categorical Highlighting to identify examples of irony.

 Extend

 Students watch a video and read a text to understand the role of a forensic psychologist.
-Students participate in a Hot Seat activity by role playing the parts of a forensic psychologist and the character Montresor.
+Students create interview questions to evaluate Montresor’s character.

 Evaluate